MicrosoftDocs/azure-reference-other/stream-analytics-docs/stream-analytics-query-language-reference.md

 ms.topic: reference
 ms.date: 08/02/2024
 ---
-# Stream Analytics Query Language Reference
+# Azure Stream Analytics & Eventstream Query Language Reference
   Azure Stream Analytics offers a SQL query language for performing transformations and computations over streams of events.

-## Stream Analytics Query Language, a subset of T-SQL syntax
+## A subset of T-SQL syntax
  This document describes the syntax, usage and best practices for the Stream Analytics query language.
 All the examples used in this document rely on a toll booth scenario as described below.

  Stream Analytics query language is a subset of standard T-SQL syntax for doing Streaming computations.